DNN Modularization via Activation-Driven Training: Evaluation Methodology

-\textbf{Evaluation metrics:} { (1)~\textit{Test Accuracy} denotes the top-1 accuracy of the trained model on the test set prior to decomposition into modules.
-(2)~\textit{Reuse Accuracy} is the top-1 accuracy of a composed model (i.e., model created by combining modules) on the test set. } (3)~\textit{Module Size} is calculated by dividing the number of weights in a module by the total number of weights in the original model.
-(4)~\textit{Module Overlap} is calculated as the number of weights that are shared between a pair of modules, divided by the total number of weights in the original model. { Specifically, we quantify weights as individual numerical elements; e.g., a $3 \times 3$ kernel in a convolutional layer is equivalent to 9 weights. } (5)~\textit{Composed Model Size} is the number of weights in a composed model divided by the total number of weights in the original model. {(6)~\textit{Composed Model FLOPs} is the total number of floating-point operations (FLOPs) in the composed model divided by the total FLOPs in the original model.}
+\looseness-1 \textbf{Evaluation Metrics} -- (1)~\textit{Test Accuracy} denotes the top-1 accuracy of the trained model on the test set prior to decomposition into modules.
+(2)~\textit{Reuse Accuracy} is the top-1 accuracy of a composed model (i.e., model created by combining modules) on the test set.
+(3)~\textit{Module Size} is calculated by dividing the number of weights in a module by the total number of weights in the original model.
+Specifically, we quantify weights as individual numerical elements; e.g., a $3 \times 3$ kernel in a convolutional layer is equivalent to 9 weights.
+(4)~\textit{Module Overlap} is calculated as the number of weights that are shared between a pair of modules, divided by the total number of weights in the original model.
+(5)~\textit{Composed Model Size} is the number of weights in a composed model divided by the total number of weights in the original model.
+(6)~\textit{Composed Model FLOPs} is the total number of floating-point operations (FLOPs) to process an input sample in the composed model divided by that of the original model.

-To mitigate the impact of randomness in training DNNs, we set fixed seeds and run all experiments over 5 iterations.
+To mitigate the impact of randomness in training DNNs, we set fixed seeds and run experiments over 5 iterations for SVHN/CIFAR datasets and 3 for ImageNet.
 We evaluate the final results by averaging across these iterations.
-All experiments are conducted on a Ubuntu 20.04 server with 12 vCPUs, 224 GB of memory, and two NVIDIA Tesla V100 GPUs.
+All experiments with \approach and MwT on SVHN/CIFAR are conducted on an Ubuntu 20.04 server with 12 vCPUs, 224 GB of memory, and two NVIDIA V100 GPUs with 16 GB of VRAM each.
+All other experiments are conducted on a similar machine, but with 64 vCPUs, 526 GB of memory, and an NVIDIA GH200 with 96 GB of VRAM.